I want to do extraordinary things,

 Your Rogue Priest

 For two years I’ve traveled on my Great Adventure, putting my dearest beliefs to the test.
-My purpose is to meet the gods.
-If the gods don’t exist, the adventure itself is the purpose.

 Here’s how it happened.